 It might feel right but washing in a circular motion can leave swirl marks.
 You may have noticed these light circular scratches when a car is parked in direct sunlight.
 To avoid such damage, move the cloth or wash mitt lengthwise across the bonnet and panels.

-Cleaning the wheels last
+Not cleaning the wheels last

 The wheels are probably the dirtiest part of the car and may need a strong jet wash to get a full clean.
 Wheel wells, hubcaps and rubber tyres collect all sorts of abrasive gunk that you don’t want anywhere near your car paint.
 Cleaning wheels first can get rid of this dirt and save you from worrying about spraying it all over your freshly washed car.